galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >    > >
 >    > > The second is that this filter is doing a job nothing else is doing.
 The count-based upper limits were deliberately switched off, so the area threshold is the only thing standing between the analysis and segmentation merges, objects where one boundary has enclosed two cells and carries the transcripts of both.
 Across the whole section it removes 203 such objects with a median of 2,694 transcripts each.
 Here there are only 8, but they would have been just as misleading.
 >    > >
->    > > The practical consequence is that the area threshold has to be reported as affecting count distributions too, since anyone reading only the count thresholds would conclude that no upper limit was applied at all.
->    > >
 >    > > The practical consequence is that the area threshold has to be reported as affecting count distributions too.
 Anyone reading only the count thresholds would wrongly conclude that no upper limit was applied at all.
 >    > >
 >    > {: .solution}